koukibadr/Searchable-Listview/README.md

   ///Builder callback required  when using [seperated] constructor
-  ///return the Widget that will seperate all the elements inside the list late Widget Function(BuildContext, int)? seperatorBuilder;
+  ///return the Widget that will seperate all the elements inside the list late Widget Function(BuildContext context, int index)? seperatorBuilder;

   ///The scroll direction of the list
   ///by default [Axis.vertical]
-  final Axis scrollDirection;
+  Axis scrollDirection = Axis.vertical;

   ///The position of the text field (bottom or top)
-  ///by default the textfield is displayed on top final SearchTextPosition searchTextPosition;
+  ///by default the textfield is displayed on top SearchTextPosition searchTextPosition = SearchTextPosition.top;

   ///Callback function invoked each time the listview
   ///reached the bottom
-  ///used to create pagination in listview final Future<dynamic> Function()? onPaginate;
+  ///used to create pagination in listview Future<dynamic> Function()? onPaginate;

   ///space between the search textfield and the list
   ///by default the padding is set to 20